-I was beginning to form a picture of Liana’s friends.
-They had no qualms about transcending reality as long as they brought back with them the spiritual tools needed to improve themselves and the world around them.
-To this aim Liana had surrounded herself with an array of friends and acquaintances who all knew something about, and had varying levels of education within, ecology and the environment, social sciences and economic development.
+These people had no qualms about transcending reality as long as they brought back with them the spiritual tools needed to improve themselves and the world around them.
+To this aim Liana had surrounded herself with an array of friends and acquaintances who all knew something about, and had varying levels of education within ecology and the environment, social sciences and economic development.
 They were the internet generation, connected, self-aware, hedonistic.
 Metropolitan hipster.
 They were surviving through a mix of capitalist individualism and socialist ideals.
 As a collective they understood the need for modernity and change.
 They wanted change.
 They craved balance and power over ones endeavours and over the institutions that governed them.
 They were sexually liberated and fearless in the face of criticism.

-Liana waved a finger across the table.
+As we stood to leave Liana pointed a finger aggressively across the table.
 ‘The only power we have,’ she said, ‘is the ability to write our own stories and hope they inspire others into action.
 I like this life.
 Modern life suits me.
 I don’t want it to end.’